emscripten-core/emscripten/site/source/docs/compiling/Running-html-files-with-emrun.rst

 	--browser /path/to/browser/executable page.html

 If you just want to launch a web server you can pass the ``--no_browser`` command line flag.
-In this case *emrun* will run the server without spawning the browser (this is similar to using the Python `SimpleHTTPServer <http://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver/>`_).
+In this case *emrun* will run the server without spawning the browser (this is similar to using Python's `SimpleHTTPServer <http://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver/>`_).

 Security implications